 What does it mean to be socially adept?

 Being socially adept means interacting with others comfortably, confidently, and effectively.
-Socially adept people can build relationships, resolve conflict, and easily navigate social situations.
+Socially competent people can build relationships, resolve conflict, and quickly navigate social situations.

 Here are some of the critical characteristics of socially adept people: